-Currently serving on the advisory board with the Greater Raleigh Sports Alliance (GRSA), he resides in Raleigh, North Carolina, with his wife, Liz, and son, Lincoln.
+Currently serving on the advisory board with the Greater Raleigh Sports Alliance (GRSA), he resides in Raleigh, North Carolina, with his wife, Liz, and sons, Lincoln and Dayton.

 Director, Baseball Operations

-Donald Platt was hired by USA Baseball in January 2017 to assist with the 15U National Team Championships - West, held in Peoria, Arizona, as Director, Baseball Operations.
+Donald Platt was hired by USA Baseball in January 2017 and he runs the National Team Championships - West, held in Peoria, Arizona, as well as assisting with the 15U National Team as Director, Baseball Operations.

 Platt worked as the director of baseball operations and co-camp coordinator at West Virginia University before joining USA Baseball.

 A 2014 graduate of West Virginia University, he finished with a bachelor's degree in Physical Education and Health Education and a master's degree in Athletic Coaching Education.

 Platt currently resides in Morrisville, North Carolina, with his girlfriend, Mariana Matthews, and son, Julian Matthews

 Director, Educational Resources

 Lauren Rhyne was named Director, Educational Resources, at USA Baseball in November 2015.
 She is responsible for overseeing and maintaining several youth- and governance-drive initiatives, such as USA Baseball's Amateur Resource Center, Online Education Center, Sport Development Blog and USA Baseball Mobile Coach app.
 Rhyne is also responsible for overseeing USA Baseball's partnership with the MLB for the Pitch Smart, Play Ball and Play Sun Smart initiatives.